ulfschneider/ulf.website/content/posts/2023-06-04-werner-colors.md

 title: Werner´s nomenclature of colors
 tags: design
 ---
 A [recreation with scans of the original 1821 color guidebook colors](https://www.c82.net/werner/) by Nicholas Rougeux.
-They are extracted from from the scanned copy on the [Internet Archive](https://archive.org/details/gri_c00033125012743312/page/n7/mode/2up).
+They are extracted from the scanned copy on the [Internet Archive](https://archive.org/details/gri_c00033125012743312/page/n7/mode/2up).
 It is possible to use the patterned scans as tiles.

 Every color has a name, a description of where the color can be found on an animal, a vegetable, and a mineral.
 Nicholas even added photographs of those references to the colors.